 What will the changes be?

-• The entity that pays the PSC for the services must first deduct PAYE and employee National Insurance contributions as if the deemed payment is a salary paid to an employee
+- The entity that pays the PSC for services deducts PAYE and employee National Insurance contributions, treating the deemed payment as a salary paid to an employee.

-• The net amount received by the PSC can be passed onto the individual without paying any further PAYE and NICs.
+- The PSC receives the net amount and can pass it to the individual without paying any further PAYE and NICs.

 Who will this affect?